 SECOND CHALLENGE — Once you have the existing supply chain running for 30 days, expand the supply chain to support new stores in Europe.
 How will you prepare for the move into Europe?
 What steps will you take to support the opening of the initial four European stores?

 You’ll need to create a European distribution center and stock it with enough inventory to support sales at the four stores for at least the length of time it will take for more product to be shipped from the United States.
 Assume sales demand at the four stores to be the same as for the New York store.
-To organize the shipment of products from the United States to Europe you will probably want to open up a DC that is located in the port from which you plan to ship products to Europe.
+To ship products from the United States to Europe you have two choices: 1) use air freight; 2) use ocean shipping.
+You need to evaluate these two options and explain why you chose one or the other.

-- Should the European DC be near the port or nearer to the stores it serves?
+- Should the European DC be near the port or airport where products are shipped from America or nearer to the stores it serves?

-- You also want to consider how best to maintain inventory in these new DCs.
-To do this you need to ramp up production of home entertainment centers in your LA factory and this means increasing transportation to bring in more component parts to LA and move finished products from LA to the new DCs
+- You also want to consider how best to maintain inventory in the new DC.
+To do this you need to ramp up production of home entertainment centers in your LA factory, and this means increasing transportation activity and costs to bring in more component parts for assembly and move finished products from LA to the new DC.

 THIRD CHALLENGE — Once your expanded supply chain runs for 30 days, then improve your design to get it to run at lowest transportation and operating costs while also using the lowest amounts of on-hand inventory across the supply chain.